solyarisoftware/voskJs/README.md

 ## What's Vosk?

-Vosk is an open source embedded (offline, on-device) speech-to-text engine which can run in real time also on small devices.
+Vosk is an open source embedded (offline, on-premise) speech-to-text engine which can run in real time also on small devices.
-It's based on Kaldi, but Nikolay V. Shmyrev's Vosk offers a smart and performant interface!
+It's based on [Kaldi](https://github.com/kaldi-asr/kaldi), but Nikolay V. Shmyrev's Vosk offers a smarti, simplified and performant interface!

 Documentation:
 - https://alphacephei.com/vosk/